Madhu4754/job-portal-backend/README.md

-# job-portal-backend
+# Job Portal Backend

-Flask-based backend system for a job portal with REST API, MySQL integration, and CRUD operations
+Flask-based backend system for job listings with MySQL and REST APIs.